Amber-Pittman/node-auth1-guided/LectureNotes.md

         * And the hash itself

+10. Recap:

-10. When we get the data from the request (the user req.body), we generate a hash using bcrypt (hash bcrypt.hashSync(...)) and passing in the password the user gave us and then passed in a cost algorithm (8).
+    * When we get the data from the request (the user req.body), we generate a hash using bcrypt (hash bcrypt.hashSync(...)).

+    * Passed in the password the user gave us and then passed in a cost algorithm (8).

-    * Normally, the cost algorithm would be something we'd probably retrieve from our environments.
+        * Normally, the cost algorithm would be something we'd probably retrieve from our environments rather than have anything hard-coded.

+    * We're replacing the password that was passed in the user object with a hash (user.password = hash) and that is what we're saving to the database.

     ```
     const express = require("express")